bitindi/bitindi-chain/README.md

 - Telegram Channel: https://t.me/BITINDI_DEX
 - Medium: https://bitindi.medium.com/
 - GitHub: https://github.com/bitindi/
-- HECO Explorer:
+- Bitindi Explorer:
 - Documentation: https://docs.bitindi.com
 - Website: https://www.bitindi.com

 ## Risk Warning
-- All users and developers can participate in the current test environment and subsequent stages of Heco for free, and there is no charging scenario.
+- All users and developers can participate in the current test environment and subsequent stages of Bitindi for free, and there is no charging scenario.
 - All users must distinguish the test environment from the Mainnet.
 The assets generated in the test environment have no value.
 Be aware of counterfeit currency fraud.
-- Heco announces authorization, promotion and other collaborations only through the official social media platform.
+- Bitindi announces authorization, promotion and other collaborations only through the official social media platform.
 Developers and users should check carefully to avoid losses.
-- Do not misread the official website (hecochain.com), and be cautious with private key phishing.
+- Do not misread the official website (bitindi.com), and be cautious with private key phishing.